yandex/mapsapi-codestyle/js.md

   * Module import calls should be grouped according to the following order:

-1. Standard node.js modules (i.e. fs, utils, etc.).
+1. Standard node.js modules (i.e. fs, util, etc.).
 2. External lib modules.
 3. Modules of the current application.